aken0/BeyondFairnessLiterature/julian.md

 ## How ML introduces trade-offs in medicine

-We have argued that there are no new fairness trade-offs at the intersection of machine learning and medicine but rather that that the preexisting ones are preserved, increased or decreased.
+We have argued that there are no new fairness trade-offs at the intersection of machine learning and medicine but rather that the preexisting ones are preserved, increased or possibly decreased.
 However, the deployment of machine learning methods in the medical context does introduce new trade-offs into medicine apart from the fairness domain.
 So let us zoom out of this domain to see what is happening when ML and medicine are combined.

 ML tools in medicine are often discussed as a human vs. machine situation - where the ML tool outperforms the human they should and in the near future will be substituted.
 However, making a binary decision out of this does not seem to be the optimal solution.
 Different studies found that combining AI and human evaluation can achieve better results than either of the two on their own ([^1] [^2] [^3] Steiner).
 One of those studies also found that especially for harder cases the assisted accuracy was very high compared to the unassisted accuracy when the ML model's prediction was correct, but that it was also painfully low in cases where the ML model's prediction was incorrect [^2].
 So instead of a binary decision we are left with a new situation that fits our understanding of trade-offs.
 How are ML and human evaluation best combined to achieve the optimal accuracy?
 This might heavily depend on the task at hand.
 For example, for skin cancer classification where the input is only a cropped image of the potential carcinoma or melanoma, the algorithms decision alone might the enough.
 However, for identifying diseases in a breast X-ray, a much broader task than skin cancer classification, algorithmic and human judgement might need to be combined for the optimal solution. maybe more AI for less experienced, less AI for more experienced?
 This is a behavior that was already found for CDSS without ML components, where more experienced doctors were shown to ignore the assistance more often [^7].